LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 ### Agent goal tracker

-1. Go to: Shared reports > LE predefined dashboards > Goal tracker dashboard
+1. Go to: Shared reports > predefined dashboards > Goal tracker dashboard
 2. Choose your selectors:

 * Time frame selector - the time frame included in the report